cemkeylan/cem-utils/README.md

 these.
 I just use them.

 Here are some explanations per utility.
-Right now there is only one but I will be publishing others.
+Right now there this is not a big repository, but I will be publishing other utilities, once I sort everything out.

 nap